IU will welcome Kentucky State to Assembly Hall on Tuesday, Oct. 30 at 7 p.m. ET

 Brandi Poole arrived in Bloomington prior to the 2012-13 season after spending 11 seasons as an assistant coach at Bowling Green, working alongside Curt Miller for his entire tenure at BGSU.
 Poole also serves as recruiting coordinator for the Hoosiers.

-In her first season in Bloomington, Poole helped guide Indiana to its most wins in three years, nearly doubling the program's win total from the year prior to the new coaching staff's arrival.
+In 2012-13, Poole helped guide Indiana to its most wins in three years, nearly doubling the program's win total from the year prior to the new coaching staff's arrival.
 In non-conference play, IU compiled a 9-4 record, marking just the third time since 2000 and the first time since 2006-07 that an Indiana team had won nine or more non-Big Ten games in a single season.
-To give some perspective, only three times in program history has an IU women's basketball team won more than nine games in non-league competition.

 In Big Ten play, Poole helped in doubling Indiana's win total in conference games from the year prior to his arrival, including the program's first win over a ranked opponent since 2010 when IU upended No. 21 Purdue.